10 Animals That Could Attack Your Dog

 Animal encounters can sometimes be unavoidable.
 However, you can keep things to a minimum by not inviting predators to your dog’s space.
 Protecting your dog is all about setting their space and environment up for success.
 Using these tips and techniques gives you the start you need for a vital safety plan.

 With a little effort and attention to detail, you can keep your dog protected from predators.
-When living in residential neighbourhoods, most people don’t have to worry about predators.
+When living in residential neighborhoods, most people don’t have to worry about predators.
 If you live on a farm or in a rural area, you may have more work to do.

 Have you and your dog ever encountered a predator?
 If so, share your story with us.
 We would be happy to hear from you!